Vedalau99/AetherKube/docs/README.md

 * Implement CI/CD using GitHub Actions (build, push, deploy workflow).
 * Optionally register a domain and configure HTTPS with cert-manager.

----

-If you'd like, I can generate a shorter README, a more detailed one, or split this into sections for documentation.